OpenNebula/docs/source/management_and_operations/guest_os/windows_best_practice.rst

 You can define a network interface here if required.
 It's possible to setup Windows without network access however to update the system you'll need to eventually connect to the internet.
 Be aware that during installation if you do not define emulated hardware model as `virtio` then Windows will attempt to use DHCP on this interface to connect to the internet.
 You will need to either manually configure the networking inside the VM or install Context packages before the OpenNebula defined network configuration will be applied.

-The "RDP Connection" is useful if you want to access RDP using the browser, however the SPICE display we will go over later may be more performant.
-Any Override values you set here won't take effect until after Context has been installed later on.
+The "RDP Connection" option is useful if you want to access RDP using the browser.
+You should enable this on the primary network device, and will need to enable it inside the virtual machine later before being able to use it.

 OS & CPU